דלג לתוכן הראשי

 You can increase PC intake in the diet by eating foods rich in PC, such as:

-- Eggs: Eggs are an excellent source of PC, especially the egg yolk.
+• Eggs: Eggs are a primary source of PC, especially the egg yolk.
+In the study, eggs and meat were the main dietary sources of phosphatidylcholine.

-- Meat: Red meat and poultry also contain PC.
+• Meat: Red meat and poultry are another primary source of PC.

-- Nuts and Seeds: Nuts, such as almonds, walnuts, and flaxseeds, are rich in PC.
+• Nuts and Seeds: Nuts, such as almonds, walnuts, and flaxseeds, contain moderate amounts of choline.

-- Legumes: Legumes, such as beans and lentils, also contain PC.
+• Legumes: Legumes, such as beans and lentils, contain moderate amounts of choline.

-- Leafy Green Vegetables: Leafy green vegetables, such as spinach, broccoli, and cabbage, contain small amounts of PC.
+• Leafy Green Vegetables: Leafy green vegetables, such as spinach, broccoli, and cabbage, contain moderate amounts of choline.

 References: